I want to join DMAR. How do I apply for membership?

 How do I register for a class?

 You can view all upcoming DMAR classes at dmarealtors.com/education-events.
-You do not need to login in order to register for a class.
+You do not need to login to register for a class.

 How many credits do I need to maintain my license?